matanmus/neurmorph-long-pulses/README.md

 # neurmorph-long-pulses
-Code files for the article titled "Towards neuromorphic computing using longitudinal pulses in real fluids"
+Code files for the article titled "Towards neuromorphic computing using longitudinal pulses in real fluids".

+The scripts are used to explore computation using longitudinal pulses in a van der Waals (vdW) fluid model.
+The method is to apply stimulus to the reservoir (vdW fluid model) and use the multidimensional output to implement (1) classification of data and (2) regression of a mathematical function.

+The vdW fluid model is numerically solved using the Dedalus open-source code, which is based on a pseudo-spectral method.
+Installation of the python-based framework is done using https://dedalus-project.org/.
+Reference: K. J. Burns, G. M. Vasil, J. S. Oishi, D. Lecoanet, and B. P. Brown, Dedalus: A Flexible Framework for Numerical Simulations with Spectral Methods, Phys Rev Res 2, 23068 (2020).

 This reposity includes the following python files and the yeast dataset: